 The latest statistics show that 39% of UK firms experienced cyber security breaches in 2022, which is the same statistic as 2021, signifying that there's still improvements to be made.
 The average cost of a data breach for a small business is £8,460 and the most common type of cyber attack is a phishing attack.

 For many years, cybersecurity has been reactive in most organisation, but it seems the tide is turning.
-According to Softcat’s latest Business Technology Report, organisations in the UK are now prioritising investment in cybersecurity above anything else to strengthen their defences.
+Organisations in the UK are now prioritising investment in cybersecurity above anything else to strengthen their defences.

 Most organisations worldwide, large and small, understand cybersecurity is now a critical part of running their business.
 Businesses failing to protect their data, systems, suppliers and customers risk damaging their reputation beyond repair, receiving huge fines from the ICO and suffering crippling financial losses.

 Given the speed at which mistakes are exploited by cybercriminals, organisations need to get their security defences right to avoid becoming a victim.
 And this applies to all levels, from the most junior employees to the CEO and board of directors.
 Employees need to be at the heart of structures and policies, with an understanding of how people work and think.